Back to top

 Description

 This indicator measures the percentage of long-term care home residents who fell during the 30 days preceding their resident assessment.
-The indicator is calculated as a rolling 4 quarter average.
+Falls are the leading cause of injury for seniors and contribute to a significant burden on the health care system.
+Residents are at a higher risk of falling if they have a history of falls or are taking certain medications.
+Preventing falls increases the safety and quality of care of residents.
+The indicator is calculated as a rolling four quarter average.
 This indicator was jointly developed by interRAI and the Canadian Institute for Health Information (CIHI).
 A lower percentage is better.

 Indicator Status